-Below are some federal and state grants that women-owned businesses can pursue either on their own, or in partnership with other organisations.
+Below are some federal and state grants that startup businesses can pursue either on their own, or in partnership with other organisations.

-While there are a handful of specific grants that women-owned businesses can apply for, it's important not to disregard general start-up and small business funding.
-These programs, although not women- specific, can provide valuable funding for business expansion, workforce development, and even global exports.
+While there are a handful of specific grants that startup businesses can apply for, it's important not to disregard general small business funding.
+These programs, although not startup-specific, can provide valuable funding for business expansion, workforce development, and even global exports.